-After joining TRS, and if you are a member of one of the following retirement systems, you may transfer your membership to TRS.
+If you are a member of one of the following retirement systems, you may transfer your membership to TRS if your become employed in a TRS-eligible position.
 If you elect to transfer an eligible membership to TRS, you must notify your previous retirement system.
 That system will transfer your service credit and accumulated pension funds to TRS.

-NYC Employees' Retirement System
+- NYC Employees' Retirement System

-NYC Board of Education Retirement System
+- NYC Board of Education Retirement System

-NYC Fire Department Pension Fund
+- NYC Fire Department Pension Fund

-NYC Police Pension Fund
+- NYC Police Pension Fund

-NYS and Local Employees' Retirement Systems

-NYS and Local Police and Fire Retirement System

-NYS Teachers' Retirement System
+- NYS and Local Employees' Retirement Systems - NYS and Local Police and Fire Retirement System - NYS Teachers' Retirement System